5hojib/Electrogram/docs/source/topics/synchronous.rst

 -----------------------

 The following is a standard example of running asynchronous functions with Python's asyncio.
-Pyrofork is being used inside the main function with its asynchronous interface.
+Electrogram is being used inside the main function with its asynchronous interface.

 .. code-block:: python